Azure/mec-app-solution-accelerator/deploy/k8s/readme.md

+# Deployment to Kubernetes from Docker Desktop

-# Instructions for building the Docker Images to deploy to Kubernetes
+## Instructions for building the Docker Images to deploy to Kubernetes

-## Set environment variable to the Docker Hub "user/namespace" so they will be registered right
+### Set environment variable to the Docker Hub "user/namespace" so they will be registered right

 Before creating the Docker images it's important to setup the DOCKER_REGISTRY environment variable in your dev system (Windows / Linux) so the images will be created with the right prefix (i.e. Docker hub user).
 This is important in order to be able to upload the Docker images into Docker Hub or any other Docker Registry from where you will deploy the images to Kuberentes.

 Please, read here why and [How to setup the DOCKER_REGISTRY environment variable](./docs/SET_DOCKER_REGISTRY_VARIABLE.MD).

-## Build Docker Images locally
+### Build Docker Images locally

 In order to make sure you have built the Docker Images with tha latest code, build the Docker images with `docker compose build` from the root folder of this solution, such as: